Hewlbern/DataExploration/README.md

 - This repo is an analysis of traffic detection and data types including:
      - visualizations (dashboard, mapping, etc)
      - computer vision proof of concept
-     - An exploration of how deep learning can be used as a vast improvement over the current coordination system "Masterlink".
+     - How deep learning can be used over the current coordination system "Masterlink".
 - How adopting these technologies could create huge improvements in:
      - Congestion and safety.
      - Adoption of coordinated signalling in countries around the world simple.